xixiaofinland/sf.nvim/README.md

 ## Display target_org

 When Nvim starts, sf.nvim auto-runs `SfFetchOrgList` to fetch the authenticated org names and save the target_org in `require'sf'.target_org`.
-As majority of commands in sf.nvim executes against a target_org, it's wise to display target_org in your statusline.
+As a majority of commands execute against a target_org, it's wise to display target_org in your statusline.

 For example, I use lualine.nvim, and configure/show target_org(`sandbox1`) as below.